 Pick 16 / Atlanta Falcons

-Vic Beasley is set to become a free agent and has not lived up to expectations after a breakout sophomore campaign in 2016.
+Vic Beasley is set to become a free agent and will not return to the Falcons next season.
 Takkarist McKinley has also failed to live up to the hype with 16.5 sacks in three seasons.
 It’s led to an anemic performance from Atlanta’s pass-rush group in recent years.

 Pick 17 / Dallas Cowboys